 After fully developing the strategy alternative map (Chapter 6), we discuss and work through on the board each method for thinking about strategy.
 It is important to emphasize that the methods incorporate the results of external and internal analyses, which in turn have been conducted within the context of the directional strategies - mission, vision, values, and goals.
 In addition, the methods for evaluating and selecting strategic alternatives are actually constructs or frameworks for helping managers think about the organization and its situation relative to the general environment, competitors, and consumers.
 In other words, they are maps to help us work through the variables in strategic decisions.
 We make sure that the students understand that none of the methods provides a definitive answer to the question of appropriate strategy.
 None of the methods makes the strategic choice.
 Rather, the methods categorize and demonstrate the relationships inherent in the situation.
 The various methods help to structure the thought processes of decision makers.
 The evaluation methods cannot be used to obtain "answers," but rather to gain perspective and insight into a complex relationship between organization and environment.
-There is no right answer.
+There is no known right answer (although in hindsight, some answers are better than others).